 - Specialised learning programs

-You are welcome to talk to your child’s teacher whenever you need to.
-However, you should make an appointment to talk with the teacher, to avoid disrupting the learning program.
+You are welcome to talk to your child’s teacher whenever you need to at East Waikiki PS.
+However, you should please make an appointment to talk with the teacher, to avoid disrupting the learning program.

 What can you do if you have a problem?